ignaoya/libtcod-C-tut/README.md

 learning it myself.

-### Resources
+### Useful Resources

+The following are links to the resources I'm consulting in order to figure out how to do this.

 [The libtcod documentation page](http://roguecentral.org/doryen/data/libtcod/doc/1.5.1/index2.html?c=true&cpp=true&cs=false&py=true&lua=false)

-[TStand90's tutorial pages](http://rogueliketutorials.com/) is a great resource, though for some reason, his tdl tutorial is not up anymore.
+[TStand90's tutorial pages](http://rogueliketutorials.com/) is a great resource, though for some reason, his python3-tdl tutorial is not up at the moment.

 [The libtcod c++ tutorial](http://www.roguebasin.com/index.php?title=Complete_roguelike_tutorial_using_C%2B%2B_and_libtcod_-_part_1:_setting_up)